parappayo/basic-jwt-wsgi/README.md

 * TODO: basic auth should be a wsgi middleware
 * TODO: persistence layer should be a Python package, easy to swaps
-* TODO: JWT should include standard stuff like time issued, expiry time
+* TODO: JWT should include standard stuff like time issued, expiry time, username, IP address, user agent?

 * TODO: creating the SSL certificate
 * TODO: creating the services, Docker containers